Bachelor of Science in Mechanical Engineering – Aerospace Degree

 • Cost estimator

-The field of engineering is ripe with career opportunity as many specialized types of engineering careers are available.
-The mechanical engineering aerospace degree delivers specialization while also providing flexibility for career opportunities within other areas of engineering.
+The bachelor’s in mechanical engineering with an aerospace emphasis can deliver specialization while also providing flexibility to pursue career opportunities within other areas of engineering.

-To become an aerospace engineer, a bachelor’s in an engineering discipline with aerospace courses is preferred.
-This will allow you to learn specific concepts and skills related to the field.
-Other engineering degrees without aerospace coursework, such as mechanical engineering and electrical engineering, may be accepted by potential employers as well.
+To become an aerospace engineer, a bachelor’s degree in an engineering discipline with aerospace courses is preferred.5 A bachelor’s degree can prepare you to examine specific concepts and skills related to the field.
+Other engineering degrees without aerospace coursework, such as mechanical engineering and electrical engineering, may also be accepted by some employers.5

 Yes, NASA hires aerospace engineers as it is an organization that focuses on the development and advancement of space exploration technology.
-NASA hires aerospace engineers to research, develop and test their spacecrafts and various other technologies.
-According to NASA, some examples of acceptable engineering degrees that are required to work at NASA include electrical, aerospace and mechanical degree programs.
-GCU’s mechanical engineering aerospace program is a good start to a career as an aerospace engineer.
+NASA hires aerospace engineers to research, develop and test their spacecraft and various other technologies.
+NASA also hires engineers with academic backgrounds in electrical, general and computer engineering.6 GCU’s mechanical engineering aerospace emphasis can provide a pathway toward pursuing a career as an aerospace engineer.

 Course List